dkt-projekt/e-SMT/README.md

 ## Notes of Moses Statistical Machine Translation Software
-This web service (hosted on the dkt-api server) assumes that Moses (the MT engine) is installed at: /usr/local/mt/bin, and the handler script (translate_main.sh) is placed at: /usr/local/mt
+This end-point (hosted on the dkt-api server) relies on external software and assumes that Moses (the MT engine) is installed at: /usr/local/mt/bin, and the handler script (translate_main.sh) is placed at: /usr/local/mt

 Moses and its dependencies can be locally installed, following the instructions at http://www.statmt.org/moses/?n=Development.GetStarted